aragon/geo-browser-contracts/README.md

 ## Overview

 A Space is composed by a DAO and several plugins installed on it.
-The [DAO](https://github.com/aragon/osx/blob/develop/packages/contracts/src/core/dao/DAO.sol) contract holds all the assets and rights, while plugins are custom, opt-in pieces of logic that can perform certain actions governed by the DAO's permission database.
+The [DAO](https://github.com/aragon/osx/blob/develop/packages/contracts/src/core/dao/DAO.sol) contract holds all the assets and rights to act on external components, while plugins are custom, composable, opt-in pieces of logic that can perform certain actions governed by the DAO's permission database.

 The DAO contract can be deployed by using Aragon's DAOFactory contract.
-This will deploy a new DAO with the desired plugins and settings.
+This will deploy a new DAO with the desired plugins and their respective settings.

 The current repository provides the plugins necessary to cover two use cases: